SayWhat Review (2026): The Meter, the Add-Ons, Fine Print

 100% free trial.

-Writing comes in two metered flavors.
-"Collab" credits buy interactive post-writing sessions with the AI, which learns from your profile and past posts and pulls from a database of trending, pre-validated formats.
-Auto-Generated Posts are the hands-off version: the system drafts fresh posts on its own, "edit or queue immediately," per the site.
+Writing comes in two metered flavours.
+Collab credits buy interactive post-writing sessions with the AI, which learns from your profile and past posts and pulls from a database of trending, pre-validated formats.
+Auto-Generated Posts are the hands-off version: the system drafts fresh posts on its own, to edit or queue immediately.

-The voice quality is the part SayWhat's users praise most, and the format database is a real asset.
+The voice quality is what SayWhat's users praise most, and the format database is a real asset.
 The structural limit is that the AI learns from your LinkedIn history rather than from a broader knowledge base you feed it, so the depth ceiling is your own feed.

 Analytics

-The analytics surface is broad for the category: content performance metrics, growth analytics, audience demographics, engagement tracking down to comment level, and a performance chatbot to interrogate your numbers.
-For a creator who has outgrown LinkedIn's native dashboard, this is one of SayWhat's strongest rooms.
+The analytics surface is broad for the price band: content performance, growth analytics, audience demographics, engagement tracking down to comment level, and a chatbot to interrogate your numbers.
+For a creator who has outgrown LinkedIn's native dashboard, this is one of the product's real strengths.

-Four tiers, monthly or annual (annual runs about 20% less):
+Four tiers, monthly or annual (annual runs about 20% less).
+The meter is engineered to make heavy posters climb.

 Tier